-- a) Intervention procedure for the head referee - 1.
-Be properly positioned (see positioning) - 2.
-Authorize the assistant with a hand sign (pointing at the ball) to whistle the hit-in - 3.
-Whistle the fault - 4.
-Signal and announce the fault identifying the team (using armband) who committed it while facing the scorekeeper - 5.
-Check and confirm with a head motion, the score - b) Intervention procedure for the assistant referee - 1.
-Be properly positioned (see positioning). - 2.
-After the head referee gives the signal, whistle the hit-in. - 3.
-Repeat the color. - 4.
-Whistle the fault (if applicable). - 5.
-Signal the fault and identify the team who committed it (using armband) (non-verbal). - 6.
-Replace the ball on hit-in point and control the ball displacement (2 ball diameters).
+- 1. Be properly positioned (see positioning). - 2.
+After the head referee gives him the signal, he whistles the hit-in. - 3.
+He repeats the color. - 4.
+He whistles the fault (if applicable). - 5.
+He signals the fault and identifies the team who committed it (using armbands) (non-verbal). - 6.
+He places the ball back where it was when the fault was committed and controls the ball displacement (2 ball diameters).